opena11y/ainspector-for-firefox/README.md

 ## Version History

 ### 2.1
-* Updated tab panel labeling to improve consistency (Rule Categories/WCAG Guidelines)
+* Updated Summary tabpanel labeling to improve consistency (Rule Categories/WCAG Guidelines)
-* Updated position and labeling of export data button
+* Updated position and labeling of "Export Data" button
 * Fixed bug in highlighting module that prevented some evaluations from being completed

 ### 2.0.1